The following is a list of current and upcoming construction projects or planning studies with a significant bicycle component.

 - Jackson Street - 11th Street to University Avenue - This street reconstruction project will include construction of the first segment of the Capital City Bikeway (CCB).

 - Saint Anthony Avenue Traffic Calming - This planning effort is considering revisions to calm traffic and improve bicycle facilities on Saint Anthony Avenue from Prior Avenue to Snelling Avenue.

 Prior Year Project Maps

-The following is a map of all projects that impacted the bicycle network completed in 2015.
+The following are maps of all projects that improved or expanded the bicycle network by year.